ooflet/Mi-Create/README.md

 - Clone repo
 - Install Python version >3.8 & install dependencies:
 `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`
-- In the packages folder run `pip install PyQt6_Ads-4.4.1-cp38-abi3-win_amd64.whl` to install the [Qt Advanced Docking System for PyQt6](https://github.com/char101/Qt-Advanced-Docking-System/releases/tag/4.4.1).
-If you have any expertise in uploading wheels to PyPI, please contribute: <https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System/issues/556>
 - Execute main.py

 Executing from source however will not create log files, it will output logs to console.